-Forty-nine states, or 98%, five territories, and the federal government have amended their criminal and civil CSA SOLs since January 2002.32 Many states have done so several times.
-In the first half of 2023 alone, twelve states passed SOL reform legislation, including Maryland and Arkansas, which eliminated their civil SOLs and opened revival windows.
-Another thirty-eight states and the federal government have introduced SOL reform legislation this year.
+Forty-nine states, or 98%, six territories, and the federal government have amended their criminal and civil CSA SOLs since January 2002.
+Many states have done so several times.
+In 2024 alone, ten states have passed SOL reform legislation, including Alabama, Indiana, and Iowa which opened revival windows for victims of the Boy Scouts of America.
+Another thirty-three states and the federal government have introduced SOL reform legislation this year.

 Despite the tremendous progress that has been made since 2002, there is still work to be done both nationally and internationally.
-CHILD USA continues to fight for the protection of children through comprehensive civil and criminal SOL reform globally.33
+CHILD USA continues to fight for the protection of children through comprehensive civil and criminal SOL reform globally.

-FOR THE MOST RECENT UPDATES, CHECK OUT CHILD USA'S 2023 SOL TRACKER: https://childusa.org/2023sol/
+FOR THE MOST RECENT UPDATES, CHECK OUT CHILD USA'S 2024 SOL TRACKER: https://childusa.org/2024sol/